jorio/gitfourchette.org/guide/advcommit.rst

 Next time you press the :gficonlabel:`git-commit Commit files` button, the Commit dialog will fill in the commit message with your draft.

+To clear the draft message, |rmb| right-click *Working Directory* in the Commit History, then choose *Clear Draft Message*.

 .. _amend: